How to Stock a Home Bar on a Budget

 How Much Does It Cost to Stock a Home Bar?

 How does that compare to the average cocktail budget in most cities?
-The U.S. Bureau of Labor Statistics Consumer Expenditure Survey says consumers spent an average of $478 on alcohol in 2020, down $100 from 2019.
+The U.S. Bureau of Labor Statistics Consumer Expenditure Survey says consumers spent an average of $637 on alcohol in 2023, up $54 from 2022.
 This cost rises dramatically during the holidays and for younger people who raise a glass more often than others.

 Elliott Clark, the founder of Apartment Bartender, reassures cocktail enthusiasts that many cocktails can be made at home with anywhere from three to five ingredients.

-“The most expensive part is the spirit, and that doesn’t have to be expensive at all,” says Clark.
-“Spirits ranging in the $20-$35 range are great for home cocktails.”
+“The most expensive part is the spirit, and that doesn’t have to be expensive at all,” Clark said.
+“Spirits ranging in the $20 to $35 range are great for home cocktails.”

 Beginning with the end in mind is helpful when deciding what to buy for your home bar and what to leave on the shelf.
 There are two basic approaches to stocking a home bar on a budget.